Building a Bulb in PlayPosit 3.0

 Only show feedback on last attempt

-Note: This feature is only available for institutional users.
+Note: This feature is available for all institutional users.

 You can configure a multiple choice or check all interaction to only show answer feedback when the learner has no remaining attempts on the interaction, or show feedback after every single attempt.